 - Reports.
 You will not be able to run reports - Subscription processing.
 Users will not be notified when items are added or changed - Scheduling.
 You will not be able to schedule article, news or files - Optimization.
 Database tables will not be checked/repaired/optimized - Synchronization.
-Article and file hits will not be synchronized - Search suggest will not work - Administration.
+Article and file hits will not be synchronized - Administration.
 Some system jobs will not run.